 Welcome to Method’s Fellowship Hero Tier List.
 We rank all heroes based on a variety of factors including their damage output, defensiveness and utility.

-The Tier List has been compiled by Nate, a multi-hero Paragon player during the beta and ex World First World of Warcraft Raider.
+The Tier List has been compiled by Nate, a multi-Hero Eternal player, one of the top ranked players in the world and ex World First World of Warcraft Raider.

 For more information on the best performing Heroes, you can find our Hero Guides for them all which goes further in-depth about their strengths, weaknesses and gameplay.